jgehrcke/gipc/docs/index.rst

 - Any read/write operation on a pipe is ``gevent.lock.Semaphore``-protected
   and therefore greenlet-/threadsafe and atomic.

+- The auto-close behavior (gipc automatically closes handles in the parent if provided to the child, and also closes those in the child that were not explicitly transferred to it) might be a limitation in some cases.
+At the same time, it automatically prevents file descriptor leakage and forces developers to make deliberate choices about which handles should be transferred explicitly.

 - gipc obeys `semantic versioning 2 <http://semver.org/>`_.

 - Although gipc is in an early development phase, I found it to work very